 ECC requires all entering freshmen to participate and enroll in Falcon Seminar.
-The seminar is a one-credit hour freshmen studies course.
+The seminar is a one-credit hour freshmen studies course and is part of the College Success program.

 Students enrolling in Falcon Seminar participate in a variety of activities intended to improve retention and success in college.
 This course introduces students to campus resources as well as extra- and co-curricular activities.
 Students are empowered to set goals and become critical thinkers.